 Adding to the problem is the lack of participation by big retailers such as Wal-Mart in assisting with the recycling effort.

-Even General Electric, which has manufactured CFLs for about 20 years, says the small amount of mercury in each CFL bulb could add up to big contamination problems once incandescents are no longer available and sales of the toxic bulbs rapidly increase as expected starting in 2012.
+Even General Electric, which has manufactured CFLs for about 20 years, says the small amount of mercury in each CFL bulb could add up to big contamination problems once incandescents are no longer available and sales of the toxic bulbs rapidly increase.

 Incandescents still represent about 80% of the market for bulbs in America with CFL bulbs accounting for only 17% of sales.